mainflux/docs/docs/twins.md

 export MF_TWINS_CHANNEL_ID=f6894dfe-a7c9-4eef-a614-637ebeea5b4c
 ```

-The twins service will use the this channel to publish notifications related to
+The twins service will use this channel to publish notifications related to
 twins creation, update, retrieval and deletion.
 It will also publish
 notifications related to state saving into the database.